InsideNebraska - Huskers give No. 14 Illinois all it can handle, but fall in overtime

 The Huskers, coming off back-to-back overtime games, will play at Northwestern on Wednesday.
 The Wildcats will be ticked off when Nebraska comes to town — they've lost consecutive overtime games to Purdue and Minnesota.
 The Huskers won the first matchup Jan.
 20 in Lincoln 75-69.

-"I thought our energy coming out was where it needed to be," Hoiberg said.
+"I thought our energy coming out was where it needed to be," Hoiberg said of Sunday's game.
 "Now, we have to get over a tough, emotional loss.
 And two overtime games in a row, and short prep again and another really tough environment against a team coming off a loss, is going to be tough for us.
 But we have to get ready and get back on it."

 Hoiberg often talks about the two areas of the game that are crucial to this year's Husker team: turnovers and rebounding.
 If you take care of both, you'll win.
 If you lose both, you'll get your butt kicked.
 If you do one, but not the other, you'll at least have a shot at a win.